bas-t/ziggochannellogos/README.md

 Ziggo Channel Logo's for XBMC 12 Frodo
 ======================================

-I created a list of dutch channel logo's wich can be used in combination with Ziggo TV standard.
+I created a list of dutch channel logo's wich can be used in combination with Ziggo TV standard.<br/>
 Let me know if there is interest in missing logo's for TV plus and TV extra.

 Logo sizes: